DavidOrchard/twitterSearchFeed/README.md

 Grunt automates the running of jsdoc, casperjs, and deployment to git.

-## Application design
 There is a backbone model for a feed item and a feed, a collection of feed items.
 There are views for a feed, a feed items collection and a feed item.
 With approval, the statement "The application uses one Backbone view, model, and collection" is interpreted as one or more views, one or more models, and one or more collections.
 Moving the feed, feedItem, and feedItemsCollection into one view doesn't seem natural.

+As Sep 16th, the FeedItemsCollection uses Backbones built in URL handling with parsing.  backbone.localStorage is used to persist the Feed model and the feedItemsCollection.
+There is conflict between the fetch for localStorage and the fetch for the twitter search.
+There is a fetchRemote function to disambiguate.
+There can be duplicate sync events issued after the local or remote stores have been fetched.
+It would be good for backbone to have a way for the store provider to indicate which store was synced.

 The UI is performant on refresh as any new tweets are inserted at the top and the existing tweets are not rendered.
 There is a maximum number of tweets that are stored to prevent out of memory errors and sluggishness.
 Extra models are removed and the DOM nodes are removed.
 I believe this means they really are removed and do not become zombies, but I'm not 100% positive.
 The feeditems are fairly minimal in their markup.
 Each element is required for a css selector, and no more.